pikepdf/pikepdf/docs/topics/sanitize.md

 ## Removing external access

-A PDF can contain actions that reach out to the network or filesystem: URI links, `Launch` actions that start an external program, `GoToR` (remote go-to), `SubmitForm`, and `ImportData`.
+A PDF can contain actions that reach out to the network or filesystem: URI links, `Launch` actions that start an external program, `GoToR` (remote go-to), `GoToE` (embedded go-to, which opens content in an embedded file), `SubmitForm`, and `ImportData`.
 URI actions are usually benign hyperlinks, so this is a separate opt-in.

-{func}`pikepdf.sanitize.remove_external_access` removes all of these actions.
+{func}`pikepdf.sanitize.remove_external_access` removes all of these actions, wherever they are reachable (document, pages, annotations, form fields, and outline items).
 Link annotations are kept — so any visible underline or box is preserved — but their triggering action is removed, rendering them inert:

 ```{eval-rst}
 .. doctest::